 Check off lists work great for me.
 That way if my brain is cluttered with too many “to do’s”, I can just go down the list and feel fairly confident that I have what I need!
 So I created a form that works for me and I’m hoping it will be helpful to you.
 Keeping in mind that these are suggestions and you might feel that your grandchildren’s needs vary.
-I left some empty lines so read more….
+I left some empty lines so you can add your own items and ideas! read more….

 We love to vacation by the ocean!
 Last year it was the outer banks of North Carolina.
 This year we decided to take our family vacation on Cape Cod.
 Our big disappointment was finding out that our daughter and her family wouldn’t be able to make the trip this year!!